matioMe/pedalboard/README.md

 # pedalboard

-The files of a guitar pedal board for electric guitar
+The files of a pedal board for electric guitar.
+This pedalboard was designed for two 6x600x600 medium plate